-Working in a hospital, I know how easily bed sores, also known as pressure ulcers, can form.
+Working in a hospital, I know how easily bed sores, also known as pressure ulcers or decubitus ulcers, can form.
 Although they can form on younger patients, older patients get them much easier.
 It is very important that you do everything you can to prevent your patient from developing one.

 So what exactly are they and how are they formed?
 They are literally sores formed by lack of blood flow to certain areas of the body.
 The most common being the sacrum which is the bony area in the middle of the buttocks.

-Other common areas are the elbows and heels.
-Heel protectors can be worn to help prevent and treat the heels while pillows can help ease the elbows.
+Other common areas are the elbows, ankles, and heels.
+Heel protectors can be worn to help prevent and treat the heels while pillows can help ease the elbows and other areas.

 Staying in the exact same spot on a bed or in a wheelchair for a long period of time is the most common way to block the bloodflow to these spots.
 This can happen very quickly, especially if your patient does not ambulate often or is on bedrest, and can be fatal if not treated.